SkyAudit/blog/content/drafts/Two-Step Post Quantum Secure Transactions.md

 TwoStep is part of QuantumEclipse, a suite of next-gen cryptocoin protocols developed under OP Darknet Plan for the Skycoin Project.

-This protocol is
+This protocol is:
-- simple
+- Simple
-- adaptable to Bitcoin
+- Adaptable to Bitcoin
-- lower overhead than Lamport Signatures
+- Lower overhead than Lamport Signatures
-- works with SHA256 preimages equally as well as Secp256k1 signatures
+- Works with SHA256 preimages equally as well as Secp256k1 signatures
-- not dependent on the security of discrete logarithm based public key cryptography
+- Not dependent on the security of discrete logarithm based public key cryptography

 ## Overview: